8 Places Bringing Back Mask Mandates Right Now

 "To ensure that we are helping protect the health and safety of our patients, our workforce and our community, we have reintroduced a mask mandate for physicians, staff, patients, members, and visitors in the hospital and medical offices in the Santa Rosa Service Area," a statement from the company reads, per The Press Democrat.

-In a recent statement to Newsweek, the outlet again stressed its commitment to protecting the community and residents, "which includes taking appropriate steps to prevent the spread of transmissible infectious diseases in our facilities."
+In a statement to Newsweek, the outlet again stressed its commitment to protecting the community and residents, "which includes taking appropriate steps to prevent the spread of transmissible infectious diseases in our facilities."

 The hospital also asked the public to get the "anticipated COVID-19 vaccine" when it's available.